-Each Advent, the forecourt in front of Schönbrunn Palace is turned into a Christmas market of the more elegant sort.
+Each Advent, the forecourt in front of Schönbrunn Palace turns into a Christmas market of the more elegant sort.
 The palace and its outbuildings form an impressive backdrop, and the quality of the wares is exceptional, too.

 - Gorgeous location in front of the Habsburg summer palace